In the Face of Horror, Faith in Action

 The turn at the town’s landmark flagpole quickly conducted local traffic past St. Rose of Lima Church to Interstate 8 a couple hundred yards further on, then into the village of Sandy Hook.

 Nothing on the main road looked unusual, except for the big, hand-lettered sign in front of a business on the way into town that said, “Just Say a Prayer.”

 That is exactly what people were doing as they silently entered St. Rose all day.
-They went there to pray and remember the victims of the horrible-beyond-words tragedy that took place a short distance down the road the day before, on Dec.
-14, in Sandy Hook School, where 20 of the elementary school’s youngest children and six adults were massacred by a lone gunman.
+They went there to pray and remember the victims of the horrible-beyond-words tragedy that took place a short distance down the road on Friday in Sandy Hook School, where 20 of the elementary school’s youngest children and six adults were massacred by a lone gunman.

 Many people found consolation through coming to St. Rose, the only Catholic church in town and one that has a very large congregation, many of them young families.
 Several of the victims were members of the parish.

 Saturday morning and afternoon, people continued to pour in; many came to offer prayers.
 Twenty-six votive candles lined the top of the altar, one for each child and adult who died in the school.
 Directly behind them the Blessed Sacrament was reserved in the tabernacle.
 To the side, a picture of the Sacred Heart also reminded people of the Lord’s presence.

 Nearly every single person remained kneeling in prayer.

 The air was solemn, sad, yet there was a certain peace in the church.
 No matter who was there — adults, young children and teens with their families, husbands and wives, single women, elderly couples — the silence was seamless.
 Every moment was filled with a solemn hush that was never broken.

 No one said a word.
 Even those shedding tears did so silently.